rails/rails/guides/source/active_support_core_extensions.md

 [].sum(1) {|n| n**3} # => 1
 ```

-The method +ActiveRecord::Observer#observed_subclasses+ for example is implemented this way:
+The method `ActiveRecord::Observer#observed_subclasses` for example is implemented this way:

 ```ruby
 def observed_subclasses